jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

 Run the Arquillian Functional Tests
 -----------------------------------

 This quickstart provides Arquillian functional tests as well.
-They are located in the functional-tests/ subdirectory under the root directory of this quickstart.
+They are located in the `functional-tests/` subdirectory under the root directory of this quickstart.
 Functional tests verify that your application behaves correctly from the user's point of view.
 The tests open a browser instance, simulate clicking around the page as a normal user would do, and then close the browser instance.

+NOTE: The arquillian-based functional tests deploy the application, so be sure you have undeployed it before you begin.
 To run these tests, you must build the main project as described above.

 1. Open a command line and navigate to the root directory of this quickstart.
+2. If the application is still deployed from the previous section, undeploy it now.

+        mvn wildfly:undeploy
-2. Build the quickstart WAR using the following command:
+3. Build the quickstart WAR using the following command:

         mvn clean package

-3. Navigate to the functional-tests/ directory in this quickstart.
+4. Navigate to the functional-tests/ directory in this quickstart.
-4. If you have a running instance of the JBoss EAP server, as described above, run the remote tests by typing the following command:
+5. If you have a running instance of the JBoss EAP server, as described above, run the remote tests by typing the following command:

         mvn clean verify -Parq-wildfly-remote

-5. If you prefer to run the functional tests using managed instance of the JBoss EAP server, meaning the tests will start the server for you, type the following command:
+6. If you prefer to run the functional tests using managed instance of the JBoss EAP server, meaning the tests will start the server for you, type the following command:

         mvn clean verify -Parq-wildfly-managed

-_Note:_ The spring-petclinic quickstart contains three configurations: JDBC, JPA, and Spring Data JPA.
+_Note:_ The `spring-petclinic` quickstart contains three configurations: JDBC, JPA, and Spring Data JPA.
 You should see the tests run 3 times, one for each configuration.

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------